aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/problem-templates/cv/aisg-context/guide-site/docs/appendix/09-cicd.md

 - `HARBOR_ROBOT_CREDS_JSON`: A JSON formatted value that contains encoded credentials for a robot account on Harbor.
 This is to allow the pipeline to interact with the Harbor server.
 See the next section on how to generate this value/file.
 {%- elif cookiecutter.platform == 'gcp' %}

 - `GCP_SERVICE_ACCOUNT_KEY`: A JSON formatted value that contains encoded credentials for a service account on your GCP project.
 This is to allow the pipeline to interact with the Google Artifact Registry.
 See [here][gcp-sa] on how to generate this file.

-  After you've generated the json file, please encode the file content using `base64 -i <file>`.
+  After you've generated the JSON file, please encode the file content using `base64 -i <file>`.
 Afterwhich, copy paste the encoded value and define it as a CI/CD variable.
 {%- endif %}

 To define CI/CD variables for a project (repository), follow the steps listed [here][cicd-var].
 {%- if cookiecutter.platform == 'onprem' %}
 The environment variable `HARBOR_ROBOT_CREDS_JSON` needs to be a `variable` type.
 {%- elif cookiecutter.platform == 'gcp' %}
 The environment variable `GCP_SERVICE_ACCOUNT_KEY` needs to be a `variable` type.
 {%- endif %}

 [cicd-var]: https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui